forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 * *Study Population:* 2214, from 1840 interview data available
 ##### Results
 * "We found 22.3% of participants had severe acute respiratory syndrome coronavirus 2 (SARS- CoV-2) receptor binding domain IgG titers above prepandemic levels.
 After accounting for waning antibody levels, age, and sex, we estimated that 38.3% (95% credible interval 31.8%–46.5%) of the population had been infected with SARS-CoV-2."
-* Those having experienced a respiratory illness, which 6% had, had seroprevalence of 19.5%; those who had no respiratory illness had a seroprevalence of 22.5%. //=> Covid is not associated with respiratory symptoms for the majority
+* Those having experienced a respiratory illness, which 6% had, had seroprevalence of 19.5%; those who had no respiratory illness had a seroprevalence of 22.5%. //=> Covid is not associated with respiratory symptoms for most.

 #### Summary Quashie